NickHrach/LongDeepSleep/Readme.md

 ```

 ### 🧪 See examples/LongDeepSleepExample.ino in the repository for the full working sketch including debug notes and timing measurements.
+Or for detailed explanation look at the automatically generated Doxygen dokumentation: https://nickhrach.github.io/LongDeepSleep/classLongDeepSleep.html

 ## 🔗 Related Links & Resources
 - https://www.bakke.online/index.php/2017/06/24/esp8266-wifi-power-reduction-avoiding-network-scan/